Dedaldino-Papelo/Dedaldino-Papelo/README.md

 ## Hi there, I am Dedaldino Papelo

-- 👀 REACTJS + NODEJS + MYSQL + MONGODB
+- 👀 I am a software developer always seeking to improve my abilities
-- 🌱 - Learning React Native
+- 🌱 - I like to learn new things and technologies, contact -me
 - 💞️ I’m available to collaborate with Backend or Frontend
-- 📫 I like challenge
+- 📫 I like to challenge myself
 -
 <div align="center">
   <a href="https://github.com/Dedaldino-Papelo">